What does Rheumatoid Arthritis have to do with Sjogren’s Syndrome?

-Often we mention the “characteristic dry eyes of RA.”
+Often we hear of the “characteristic dry eyes of RA.”
 However, we have more urgent concerns of our Rheumatoid Arthritis.
-This may be one reason that we don’t know much more about Sjogren’s.
-We have often accepted dry eyes as just one more Rheumatoid Arthritis symptom without exploring it further.
+This may be one reason that we don’t know much more about Sjogren’s syndrome.
+We have often accepted dry eyes as just one more RA symptom without exploring further.

 Sjogren’s syndrome is an autoimmune disorder in which the lymph (immune) system attacks the exocrine (excreting) glands.
 It is characterized primarily by dry eyes and dry mouth.
 About half of the time, Sjogren’s occurs with Rheumatoid Arthritis or other rheumatoid diseases; this is Secondary Sjogren’s.
 However, Sjogren’s can appear alone; then it is Primary Sjogren’s.
 Sjogren’s incidence is about 90% female.